top of page

 When you free and comfort your mind, you are more open to learn!

-Songs like "Zero Hour" and "This Movie Sucks" have become more than just music; they are anthems of resilience.
-They remind me of the importance of standing firm in my beliefs and embracing my unique voice.
-Listening to music that resonates with my experiences is now an essential part of my self-care routine.
+Songs like "Zero Hour" and "This Movie Sucks" have become more than mere musical tracks; they serve as anthems of resilience.
+They underscore the importance of standing firm in my beliefs and embracing my unique voice.
+Listening to music that resonates with my experiences has become essential to my self-care routine.

-Through this journey, I have learned that I am not alone in my struggles.
-These songs remind me to reclaim my voice—not only in my career but in every part of who I am.
-As I move forward in the field of education, I know that challenges will always be present.
-Still, my view of these challenges has changed.
-Now, I see them as vital to my growth and my students' development.
+Through this journey, I learned that I am not alone in my struggles.
+These songs inspire me to reclaim my voice—not only in my career but in all aspects of my life.
+As I move forward in education, I recognize that challenges will always exist.
+However, my perspective on these challenges has altered.
+Now, I view them as pivotal to both my growth and my students’ development.

-Reclaiming my voice has been an enriching journey of self-discovery and growth.
-The lessons from the past two years have transformed my approach to education, reinforcing my belief that every educator's voice plays a critical role in shaping the future.
+Reclaiming my voice has been a profound journey of self-discovery and growth.
+The lessons learned over the past two years have reshaped my approach to education.
+They underscore my belief that every teacher's voice plays a vital role in shaping the future.

 The music accompanying this journey has become a soundtrack of resilience.
-It has shown me that I was born to share my voice, advocate for my students, and navigate the ever-changing landscape of education.
+It has taught me that I was born to share my voice, advocate for my students, and navigate the ever-evolving landscape of education.

-As I continue forward, I invite my fellow educators to embrace their unique stories.
-Let’s overcome challenges with confidence and reclaim our voices.
-Together, we have the power to create an educational environment that celebrates authenticity, nurturing creativity and the transformative power of our narratives.
+As I continue moving forward, I invite my fellow educators to embrace their unique stories.
+Together, let's tackle challenges with confidence and reclaim our voices.
+We have the power to create an educational environment that celebrates authenticity, fostering creativity and the transformative power of our narratives.

-I hope to find some accountability partners to keep me sharing, open, and growing in the future.
-As the kids say these days, 'thank you for coming to my TED Talk...'
+I hope to establish accountability partners to keep me vocal, open, and growing in the future.
+As the kids say these days, "Thank you for coming to my TED Talk..."

 bottom of page